 Anna-Marie Keighley is having a great career.
 She has been to the 2015 World Cup and the Olympics in Rio.
 In 2019 she will be at the Women’s World Cup in France.
+She is appointed for Jamaica vs Italy and Thailand vs China.

 In this story you’ll find three useful tips from the top referee from New Zealand.
 She is ambitious.
 Her goal as referee is always to go one better.
 After her selection for the World Cup she sets a new goal.
 “Then being involved in the final would be a dream come true.”